Tasty Savory Cookies

 Bake in a preheated 200°C oven for 15-20 minutes until edges turn golden brown.

 Un tas de biscuits salés garnis de morceaux de tomates séchées et d'herbes, présentés sur une assiette en céramique.
-Save for Later
+Pin it

 Un tas de biscuits salés garnis de morceaux de tomates séchées et d'herbes, présentés sur une assiette en céramique. | Tasteofsavor.com